General Info – summary

 Leaves

-On this evergreen tree, the oblong, broadly lanceolate, ovate, or narrowly elliptic Leaves are stiff and leathery.
+On this evergreen tree, the oblong, broadly lanceolate, ovate, or narrowly elliptic Leaves are distinctive, stiff, leathery and tend to be in the same plane.
 Leaf size is noticeably large – up to 20 x 8,5cm and the alternate leaves are contained in the same plane (photo 857).
 The leathery Blade is stiff, dark green and shiny above, and a much lighter green and less shiny below.
 Here the venation is clearly visible, and the yellowish Midrib protrudes (photo 859).
-The blade usually has 7-10 pairs of Lateral veins that only protrude below and loop and loop again before reaching the Margin (photo 857).
-Here the stiff and widely spaced sharp, teeth (photo 857) are visible or occasionally almost absent.
+The blade usually has 7-10 pairs of Lateral veins that only protrude below and loop together (often more than once) before reaching the Margin (photo 857).
+Here the stiff and widely spaced sharp, teeth are visible (photo 857) or occasionally almost absent.
 The Apex may be rounded or may taper – even forming a drip-tip.
 The Base is asymmetric (not equal to the opposite side – photo 857).
-One side tapers and the other is rounded.
+Here one side tapers, and the other is rounded.
 The relatively thick and strong Petiole (leaf stalk) is up to 9mm long (photo 857) and is only initially pubescent.
 The Stipules (basal appendages of the petiole) are linear and small – up to 4mm long.
 They are easily detached and fall early.
 Glands are absent.

 Flowers